 If you’ve been sewing for a while, odds are you’ve picked up a few tricks along the way.
-But for those of us starting out, we tend to do things the hard way, usually because no one taught us sewing tricks that could make the job a little easier.
-So for both the experienced and amateur, here are 15 sewing tricks your grandma should have taught you.
+But for those of us starting out, or haven’t picked up a needle in a few years, we tend to do things the hard way, usually because no one taught us sewing tricks that could make the job a little easier.
+And I’m all for making jobs easier!
+So for the experienced the amateur and the out of practice person, here are 15 sewing tricks your grandma should have taught you.
 (You’ll kick yourself because some of them are so obviously simple.)

 Sewing Tricks Every Crafter Needs to Know